-EVALUATION MANAGEMENT: The evaluation will be managed by Julie Thoulouzan, Senior Evaluation Officer in the WFP Office of Evaluation.
-Aboh Anyangwe will be the OEV research analyst.
-Micheal O hlarlaithe will provide support for this evaluation.
+EVALUATION MANAGEMENT: The evaluation will be managed by Wilson Kaikai, Evaluation Officer in the WFP Office of Evaluation.
+Isabella De Cesaris will be the OEV research analyst.
 Second level quality assurance will be provided by the Deputy Director of Evaluation, Julia Betts.
 The Director of Evaluation, Anne-Claire Luzot, will approve the final versions of all evaluation products and present the evaluation to the WFP Executive Board for consideration.

-An INTERNAL EVALUATION REFERENCE GROUP of a cross-section of WFP stakeholders from relevant business areas at different WFP levels will be consulted throughout the evaluation process to review and provide feedback on evaluation products.
+An INTERNAL EVALUATION REFERENCE GROUP of a crosssection of WFP stakeholders from relevant business areas at different WFP levels will be consulted throughout the evaluation process to review and provide feedback on evaluation products.